Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Related Work

 \Gls{ai} is drawing increasing interest in the domain of quantum computing in general~\cite{alexeev2024artificial}, and \gls{qec} in particular~\cite{wang2024artificial}.
 Much of the existing literature is, however, focused on developing \gls{ml}-based decoders~\cite{torlai2017neural,bausch2024learning}.
 In the following, we briefly summarize the existing literature on \gls{ai} for \gls{qec} beyond decoders, and highlight the connection to and delimitation from our work.

 \textbf{Classical Machine Learning for \gls{qec}.} The integration of \gls{ai} into \gls{qec} began around 2018 with the pioneering work of F\"osel et al.~\cite{fosel2018reinforcement}, which employed \gls{rl}.
 In this approach, a reward function was constructed from several components, including the \emph{recoverable quantum information}, \emph{protection reward}, and \emph{recovery reward}.
 This methodology was used to train encoding and recovery circuits on systems with up to four physical qubits and one logical qubit, primarily focusing on bit-flip noise.
-While the recoverable quantum information is loosely related to our proposed distinguishability loss, both being based on the trace distance, the latter is much more suitable as an easy-to-evaluate loss function, as we briefly discuss in \cref{subsec:d_loss}.
+This notion of recoverable quantum information is related to our proposed distinguishability loss, both being based on the trace distance.
+However, we argue in \cref{subsec:d_loss} that only the latter constitutes a loss function that is efficient to evaluate for complex noise structures.
+Furthermore, while the recoverable quantum information was restricted to stabilizer codes, our formulation extends to non-additive codes.